nuxt/website-v2/content/en/v3/index.md

 With new features

 #description
-Nuxt3 has been re-architected with a smaller core and optimized for faster performance and better developer experience.
+Nuxt 3 has been re-architected with a smaller core and optimized for faster performance and better developer experience.

 #default
   ::section-content-item
   ---
   title: Lighter
-  description: Nuxt3 provides up to 5x smaller modernclient bundle and 100x smaller deployment bundle.
+  description: Up to 75x smaller server deployments and smaller client bundle targeting modern browsers.
   image: IconFeather
   imageClass: w-10 h-10
   ---